 Instead, they circulate air throughout your home by connecting to just one evaporator unit and indoor air handler.
 The air handlers used by the ductless system to distribute air inside your home are mounted high on the wall of each space where it is needed.

 While ductless systems have several advantages over traditional cooling and heating systems, there are not free from problems.
-They too can require heating or air conditioning repair in Garner, AC.
+They too can require heating or air conditioning repair.
 Some of the common repairs needed by ductless systems are detailed below.

 Just like a traditional air conditioner or heating unit, ductless systems can also develop leakage problems.
 In order to operate properly, your ductless system needs to have a certain amount of refrigerant.